 5. Install A Safe Torrenting Client

 Once PIA has connected to a VPN server, it will be safe to download, install, and activate your preferred torrent client.
-Our tests show qBittorrent is the safest torrenting client, as uTorrent presents some safety risks.
+Our tests show that qBittorrent is the safest torrenting client, while uTorrent presents some security risks.

 Is PIA a Good VPN for Torrenting?